noguilt/easyLag/README.md

 ### Windows
 On Windows, you can use py.exe to run the latest version of python:
 ```
-py -m pip install pyautogui
+py -m pip install pyautogui colorama
 ```

 ### macOS
-On macOS, you need to run python3:
+On macOS, you can use pip3:
 ```
-python3 -m pip install pyautogui
+pip3 install pyautogui colorama
 ```

 ### Linux
-On Linux, you need to run python3:
+On Linux, you can use pip3:
 ```
-python3 -m pip install pyautogui
+pip3 install pyautogui colorama
 ```
 Other packages are required as well for Linux users:
 ##### Debian derivatives